Society of Beggars: A Tour Called Night (2016)

 National tour across Victoria, New South Wales, and South Australia in support of single "An Angel Called Night".

 Old Haunts Tour (2017)

-Featured shows in Warrnambool, Melbourne, and Adelaide alongside the release of the "Old Haunts" single and music video.
+Shows in Warrnambool, Melbourne, and Adelaide alongside the release of the "Old Haunts" single and music video.

 God Mode Tour (2019)

-Tied to the release of the single "God Mode".
+Organised in conjunction with the release of the single "God Mode".

 Levitator Tour (2025)

 National tour supporting their debut album, Levitator, including shows in Melbourne, Sydney, and Brisbane.